Home » Octopus Tracker Tariff Prices

 4. From the drop-down menu select “domestic.”

-The standing charge in South Wales on the Octopus tracker is 61.19p per day for electricity and 27.47p per day for gas.
+The standing charge on the Octopus tracker in South Wales is 62.06p per day for electricity and 29.77p per day for gas.

 What’s the latest version of the Octopus Tracker tariff called?

-The latest version is the April 2024 v 1.
-The formula has changed for working out the daily rates.
-(If you switched to this tariff before 10 am on 3rd April 2024 you will be on the old formula.)
+The latest version is December 2024 v 1.
+The formula for working out the daily rates has changed.
+(If you switched to this tariff before 31 December 2024, you will be on the older formula.)

 The tariff will appear on your dashboard and show an end date.
 This just means that you will stay on this version of the Octopus Tracker tariff for 12 months.
 The rate will change every day.

-There have been several versions of the tracker tariff but April 2024 version 1 is the one you will be on if you switch to the Octopus Tracker tariff today.
+There have been several versions of the tracker tariff, but if you switch to the Octopus Tracker tariff today, you will be on December 2024 version 1.

-Once you have switched to the Octopus Tracker tariff the formula and the cap used will remain the same on your account for 12 months.
-Unless of course, you switch tariffs which you are free to do at any time.
+Once you have switched to the Octopus Tracker tariff, the formula and cap used will remain the same on your account for 12 months unless, of course, you switch tariffs, which you are free to do at any time.

-If you decide to switch to another tariff after you have been on the Octopus tracker tariff you cannot switch back to the Tracker tariff for 9 months.
+If you decide to switch to another tariff after being on the Octopus tracker tariff, you cannot switch back to the Tracker tariff for nine months.

 Should I switch to the Octopus Tracker Tariff?